 Contributed by Mary from Be Right Back

-Visitors to Victoria on Vancouver Island can experience the wonders of whale watching in various local waters!
+If you’re spending a weekend in Victoria, you can experience the wonders of whale watching in various local waters!
 It’s possible to spot up to five species of whales, including orcas, humpback, and minkes, from May through October.

 During peak season, visitors have a 95% chance of seeing orcas and humpbacks, while the odds are slightly lower for minkes.
 While seeking out the whales’ location, you’ll often spot porpoises, sea birds, sea lions, and harbor seals.